 A new and more powerful motivation arises: actual inspiration. (stage 5.1-5.4)

 Consistent appreciation and seeing beauty in all are established patterns of the new way of being. (stage 5.2-)

 One begins to know and experience the true nature of Love. (stage 5.7)

 A prevailing sense of inner peace is present and will continue to deepen long after the egoic patterns have been transmuted and forgotten. (stage 5.9-)

 The process of ego death and transfiguration into a lighter way of being is natural and completely aligned with the next phase of human evolution.
 In a real sense, whatever species is to follow homo sapiens will be discovered on the other side of this transformation.
 It is, therefore, well worth exploring where you are on the path.
-Especially if you find yourself in one of the more challenging stages, know that a growing number of people have been through this transformation and there is support for your evolutionary journey.
-If, on the other hand, you have navigated difficult passages already, then please consider helping others.
+Especially if you find yourself in one of the more challenging stages, know that there are people who have been through this transformation and that there is support for your journey.
+On the other hand, if you have navigated the difficult passages already, then please consider helping others.